Skip to content

 approve { not requires_approval }

 # Autoapprove some task commands.
-Note how we don't check for run type
+We don't check for run type

 # because only tasks will the have "command" field set.